 An Itempnews investigation shows that no other industrialized country has as many nationals kidnapped or under illegal state-sponsored arrest, at least publicly.
 The strategy of these governments is to undermine the White House foreign policy.
-Iran, China, and Venezuela are top in the ranking with the largest amount of Americans held hostages.
+Iran, China, and Venezuela are top in the ranking, with the largest number of Americans held hostages.

 Due to circumstances inherent in the US clout and interests in the world, the US hostage crisis abroad has escalated over the past few years, to be considered one of the largest of its kind among industrialized countries, according to research conducted by Itempnews Project.

 Such a reality is undermining the White House’s foreign policy, where the last four administrations proved to be weak and ineffective in bringing back their nationals, as kidnapping and illegal or unjust detentions of US citizens linger longer.